-In August, the Commission called on the National Cathedral to ensure that former Iranian President Mohammad Khatami would be questioned about his record on human rights and religious freedom during any presentation he made at the Cathedral in September.
-The Commission wrote a letter to Reverend Canon John Peterson of the National Cathedral's Center for Global Justice and Reconciliation pointing out the irony of inviting Mr. Khatami to speak on the role of the Abrahamic faiths in the peace process when, in his own country, Mr. Khatami presided as President during a time when religious minorities-including Jews, Christians, Sunni and Sufi Muslims, Baha'is, dissident Shia Muslims, and others-faced systematic harassment, discrimination, imprisonment, torture, and even execution based on their religious beliefs.
-In September, Commission Chair Felice D. Gaer and Vice Chair Nina Shea published an op-ed in the Washington Post citing a "troubling irony" in inviting President Khatami to speak at the National Cathedral on the role the Abrahamic faiths can play in shaping peace in the world.
-The op-ed stated that Khatami held office as president from 1997 to 2005 while religious minorities-including Jews, Christians, Sunni and Sufi Muslims, Baha'is, dissident Shiite Muslims, and Zoroastrians-faced systematic harassment, discrimination, imprisonment, torture, and even execution because of their religious beliefs.
-Also during his term, Iranian officials persecuted reformers, students, labor activists, and journalists for "insulting Islam" and publishing materials deemed to deviate from Islamic standards.
+In August 2006, the Commission called on the National Cathedral to ensure that former Iranian President Mohammad Khatami would be questioned about his record on human rights and religious freedom during a presentation he was to make at the Cathedral in September.
+The Commission wrote a letter to Reverend Canon John Peterson of the National Cathedral's Center for Global Justice and Reconciliation, pointing out the irony of inviting Mr. Khatami to speak on the role of the Abrahamic faiths in the peace process when, in his own country, Mr. Khatami served as President during a time when religious minorities-including Jews, Christians, Sunni and Sufi Muslims, Baha'is, dissident Shia Muslims, and others faced systematic harassment, discrimination, imprisonment, torture, and even execution based on their religious beliefs.
+In September, then-Commission Chair Felice D. Gaer and Vice Chair Nina Shea published an op-ed in the Washington Post pointing to this "troubling irony" of inviting President Khatami to speak at the National Cathedral on the role the Abrahamic faiths can play in shaping peace in the world.
+In June 2006, then-Commission Vice Chair Nina Shea testified before the House International Relations Subcommittee on Africa, Global Human Rights and International Operations at a hearing titled "The Plight of Religious Minorities: Can Religious Pluralism Survive?"
+Commissioner Shea's testimony focused on religious freedom conditions in five countries-Egypt, Iran, Iraq, Pakistan, and Saudi Arabia-and presented recommendations for U.S. policy.

-IRAN COMMISSION RECOMMENDATIONS
+COMMISSION RECOMMENDATIONS